-- To raise awareness of all school staff of the importance of child protection and safeguarding pupils and of their responsibilities for identifying and reporting actual or suspected abuse, neglect or concerns about a child's welfare. - To ensure pupils and parents are aware that the school takes the safeguarding agenda seriously and will follow the appropriate procedures for identifying and reporting abuse, neglect or concerns about a child's welfare and for dealing with allegations against staff. - To promote effective liaison with other agencies in order to work together for the protection of all pupils.
+To raise awareness of all school staff of the importance of child protection and safeguarding pupils and of their statutory responsibilities for identifying and

-- To support pupils' development in ways which will foster security, confidence and independence. - To integrate a safeguarding curriculum within the existing curriculum allowing for continuity and progress through all key stages. - To take account of and inform policy in related areas such as discipline, child on child abuse, bullying, staff and pupil behaviour policies, Online-safety and the preventing extremism agenda, attendance and exclusion policy.
+- reporting actual or suspected abuse, neglect or concerns about a child's welfare. - To ensure pupils and parents are aware that the school takes the safeguarding agenda seriously and will follow the appropriate procedures for identifying and reporting abuse, neglect or concerns about a child's welfare and for dealing with allegations against staff. - To promote effective liaison with other agencies in order to work together for the protection of all pupils. - Ensure appropriate action is taken in a timely manner to safeguard and promote children's welfare. - Ensure staff are properly trained in recognising and reporting safeguarding issues. - To support pupils' development in ways which will foster security, confidence and independence. - To integrate a safeguarding curriculum within the existing curriculum allowing for continuity and progress through all key stages. - To take account of and inform policy in related areas such as discipline, child on child abuse, bullying, staff and pupil behaviour policies, Online-safety and the preventing extremism agenda, attendance and exclusion policy.

-These procedures should be read in conjunction with 'Keeping Children Safe in Education 2022.
+These procedures should be read in conjunction with 'Keeping Children Safe in Education 2023.